 - Although the resort grounds are pretty and natural, Aman-i-Khas is not set in a remote location.
 In fact, the property is surrounded by civilization, located close to a village, and just one of the many hotels along this part of the National Park boundary (there are no lodges within the National Park itself).
 During my stay, a wedding at the nearby village kept me (and other guests) awake till 2 am on two consecutive nights. which is not acceptable when you pay $1200 USD per night.
 Fyi, Aman-i-Khas’ management did not address this issue.

 - Ranthambore is famous as the best park India to spot tigers, but it’s still a numbers game, and the more safari excursions you book, the higher your chances of seeing a tiger.
 There are numerous reviews of travelers on the internet who didn’t spot a tiger during multiple safaris while others encountered tigers within their first minutes in the National Park.
 To give you an idea, I booked three safari trips in the park, and only spotted one tiger (far away and hidden in the bush) on my last safari trip, which I experienced as a mix of a disappointment (the tiger could barely be seen) and relief (since I did manage to catch a glimpse).
 If you want to be sure to spot tigers, then it is said that you need to book at least five safari excursions in Ranthambore National Park.
 The hot months of April and May offer the best chance of spotting tigers, since the vegetation is dry and tigers often linger around creeks.

-- Aman-i-Khas is a seasonal property, and closed from 1 June to 30 September each year during India’s monsoon season.
+- Aman-i-Khas is a seasonal property, and closes from 1 June to 30 September each year during India’s monsoon season.